 Filter presses are a pressure filtration method.
 As the filter press feed pump builds pressure, the solids build within the chambers until they are completely full of solids.
 This forms the cake.
 The filter cakes release when the plates are full, and the cycle is complete.
 Also, many higher capacity filter presses use fast action automatic plate shifters which speeding cycle time.
-Matec specifically designs their filter presses for fully automatic, 24-hour operation in a harsh environment such as mines or chemical manufacturing plants.
+Matec specifically designs their filter presses for fully automatic, 24-hour operation in a harsh environment such as mines or chemical manufacturing plants for wastewater treatment.

 Filter presses can be built in a wide range of sizes, from small, lab-scale presses, to those with much larger capacities, such as those with 2000×2000 mm plates.
 Many industries use filter presses for liquid and solid separation, including:

 The industry, application, and operational considerations will guide specifics such as: